MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 This policy causes the **X-GoogApps-Allowed-Domains:** header to be appended to all HTTP and HTTPS requests to all google.com domains.
 This header is followed by a comma-separated list with the allowed domain names.

 Example: `X-GoogApps-Allowed-Domains: mydomain1.com, mydomain2.com`

+> [!NOTE]
+> Microsoft Edge, which is built on Chromium, is inheriting this upstream policy from the Chromium open source project.

 ## Configure policy settings